henryl74/js-project-portfolio/README.md

 ## Content

 - The idea for the layout of the game came from the Code Institute Love Maths module.
 I had no previous experience building a game using JavaScript; and doing this project before anything was a huge help, thank you Code Institute.
-- More inspiration came from the porffolio project scope module about building a game called Rock Paper Scissors as well.
+- Additional inspiration came from the porffolio project scope module about building a game called Rock Paper Scissors as well.
-- I checked for reference from all previous projects about quizzes and games posted in slack channel.
+- I checked for all kind of reference from previous projects about quizzes and games posted in slack channel.
 - W3 schools tutorial about how How TO - Flip Card [W3 schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 - Intro to CSS 3D transforms - Card Flip [Intro to CSS 3D transforms](https://3dtransforms.desandro.com/card-flip)
 - Maria del Carmen Santiago - Multi-faced Flip Card with a Click (Part 3: JavaScript) [Maria del Carmen Santiago](https://dev.to/santiagocodes/multi-faced-flip-card-with-a-click-part-3-javascript-2f7f)
+- Build 30 things with vanilla JS in 30 days with 30 tutorials [JavaScript 30](https://javascript30.com/)
 - A big thank you to my little daughter for inspiring me to do this game, and for giving me the main subject idea from studio ghibli; we both love these films.

 ## Media